What is a bottleneck?

 KaiNexus makes it easy to identify when and where these bottlenecks occur so that you can catch and remedy them right away before they reduce engagement and impact.
 KaiNexus hones the right leadership and coaching habits to promote a culture of continuous improvement.

-There are a number of ways KaiNexus helps do this by its default behavior, but there are numerous reports and other configurations that can be used to make the system even more powerful when identifying and addressing bottlenecks.
+There are several ways KaiNexus helps do this through its default behavior, but there are numerous reports and other configurations that can be used to make the system even more powerful when identifying and addressing bottlenecks.

 Types of bottlenecks defined

-When someone submits an item in KaiNexus, it retains the New status until a leader reviews and assigns it to someone.
+When someone submits an item in KaiNexus, it retains the New status until a leader reviews and assigns it to someone or otherwise transitions it into another status.
 A bottleneck occurs when leaders fail to promptly assign New items.

 If items are getting hung up in the New status, you risk slowing down your work, decreasing engagement, and ultimately damaging your improvement culture by sending the message that leaders are not listening to the voice of the people within the organization.